How to cure tonsillitis?

 - An abscess that does not improve by treatment with antibiotics.

 Usually, tonsillectomy is performed as an outpatient procedure, unless your child is very small, has a complex disease or complications arise during surgery.
-That means that your child would be able to return home the day of surgery.
-In general, full recovery takes 7 to 14 days.
+That means your child could return home the day of surgery.
+In general, complete recovery takes 7 to 14 days.